syslabcom/slc.clicktracker/README.txt

 slc.clicktracker for a standard (as it ships for Debian based Linux distributions) postgresql installation.

+0. You need to install postgresql if you haven't done so yet.
+You will also need the development headers.
+To do this on a Debian/Ubuntu machine type:

+    sudo apt-get install postgresql libpq-dev

 1. Become the postgresql user:

     sudo -u postgres -i